muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 ## First server

 Using node + Express can be very simple.
-Make a directory called simple_express and use "cd simple_express; npm init". then add this 4 line program as simple_press.js:
+Make a directory called simple_express and use "cd simple_express; npm init".
+Then add this 4-line program as simple_press.js:

 {% highlight ruby %}
 var express = require('express')